18F/analytics.usa.gov/README.md

 ## analytics.usa.gov

-Analytics.usa.gov is a product of the [Digital Analytics Program (DAP)](https://github.com/digital-analytics-program/gov-wide-code), which collects and publishes website analytics from thousands of public-facing US federal government websites per the ["Delivering a Digital-First Public Experience"](https://www.whitehouse.gov/wp-content/uploads/2023/09/M-23-22-Delivering-a-Digital-First-Public-Experience.pdf) requirement.
+Analytics.usa.gov is a product of the [Digital Analytics Program (DAP)](https://github.com/digital-analytics-program/gov-wide-code), which collects and publishes web analytics from thousands of public-facing US federal government websites per the ["Delivering a Digital-First Public Experience"](https://www.whitehouse.gov/wp-content/uploads/2023/09/M-23-22-Delivering-a-Digital-First-Public-Experience.pdf) requirement.

 The process for adding features to this project is described in